Go to Cognosci home page

 Mike Vitek

-Mike Vitek, Ph.D. - Founder, Director, President, and Chief Scientific Officer
+Mike Vitek, Ph.D. - Founder, Director, Chief Executive Officer

-Dr. Vitek is an Associate Professor at Duke University Medical Center, Department of Neurobiology and the Department of Medicine, Division of Neurology.
-He previously worked at Glaxo-Wellcome (originally at Burroughs-Wellcome), Lederle Laboratories, and Hoffmann-LaRoche.
-Dr. Vitek received his Ph.D. in Molecular Biology from Dartmouth Medical School and specializes in Alzheimer's disease research and mechanisms of neurodegeneration with over 80 published research articles and several patents.
+Dr. Vitek is the Founder and Chief Executive Officer of Cognosci and is also an Associate Professor at Duke University Medical Center, Department of Medicine, Division of Neurology.
+He previously held positions of increasing responsibility at Glaxo-Wellcome, Burroughs-Wellcome, the Picower Institute, Lederle Laboratories, and Hoffmann-LaRoche.
+Dr. Vitek received his Ph.D. in Molecular Biology and Biochemistry from Dartmouth Medical School, specializes in Alzheimer's disease research and the role of innate immunity in neurodegeneration with over 125 published research articles and 17 patents and applications.

-Dale Christensen Dale Christensen Ph.D. - Director, Vice President of Research and Business Development
+Fengqiao Li, Ph.D. - Vice President of Research and Development

 Advisors